 - Pigmentary disorders, for example in the form of sun damage, age spots or acne marks, are alleviated by niacinamide.
 Studies show a significant improvement in skin texture, skin redness and pigmentary shifts.

 Conclusion: A real all-rounder!

 Let's keep in mind - niacinamide is a real power vitamin and positively influences numerous functions of the skin:

 - It strengthens the upper layers of the skin

 - It helps the skin to bind moisture and lipids

 - It regulates oily skin and relieves acne

 - It evens out hyperpigmentation

-- In concentrations of more than 3 percent there is an additional wrinkle reducing effect because niacinamide stimulates the collagen formation.
+- In concentrations above 3 percent, there is an additional wrinkle-reducing effect because niacinamide stimulates collagen formation.